Embark on a Global, Personalized Educational Experience

 WVPU’s Common Core Module (CCM) satisfies all the requirements of the Global Citizenship Program.
 To meet those requirements, students must pass 10 courses (60 ECTS), which include:

-- eight courses that satisfy each of six Knowledge Areas (Global Understanding, Arts Appreciation, Physical and Natural World; Quantitative Literacy, Roots of Culture, Social Systems and Human Behaviour);
+• Eight courses that satisfy each of six Knowledge Areas (Global Understanding, Arts Appreciation, Physical and Natural World, Quantitative Literacy, Roots of Culture, Social Systems and Human Behavior.)

-- five Skill Areas (Critical Thinking, Ethical Reasoning, Intercultural Competence, Oral Communication, and Written Communication); and
+• Five Skill Areas (Critical Thinking, Ethical Reasoning, Intercultural Competence, Oral Communication and Written Communication)

 Learning Outcomes